-- 15. The IPCryptR MACE denies access to plaintext secret and private keys contained within the IPCryptR MACE. - 16.
-The IPCryptR MACE provides the capability to zeroize all plaintext cryptographic keys and other unprotected critical security parameters within the module. - 17.
-The IPCryptR MACE conforms to FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class B requirements. - 18.
-The IPCryptR MACE performs the following self-tests.
-Powering the module off then on or resetting the module using the Reset service will initiate the power up self-tests. - Power up and on-demand tests - Cryptographic algorithm test: Each algorithm (SHA-256, SHA-384, and AES-256 in GCM, CBC, and 8-bit CFB-modes) is tested by using a known key, known data, and if required a known IV.
+- 16. The ASTRO PDEG MACE denies access to plaintext secret keys contained within the ASTRO PDEG MACE. - 17.
+The ASTRO PDEG MACE provides the capability to zeroize all plaintext cryptographic keys and other unprotected critical security parameters within the module. - 18.
+The ASTRO PDEG MACE conforms to FCC 47 Code of Federal Regulations, Part 15, Subpart B, Unintentional Radiators, Digital Devices, Class B requirements. - 19.
+The ASTRO PDEG MACE performs the following self-tests.
+Powering the module off then on or resetting the module using the Reset service will initiate the power up self-tests. - Power up and on-demand tests - Cryptographic algorithm test: Each algorithm (SHA-256, and AES-256 in GCM, CBC, and 8-bit CFB-modes) is tested by using a known key, known data, and if required a known IV.
 The data is then encrypted and compared with known encrypted data; the test passes if the final data matches the known data, otherwise it fails.
 The encrypted data is then decrypted and compared with the original plaintext; the test passes if the decrypted data matches the original plaintext, otherwise it fails. - RNG KAT test: the RNG is initialized with a known answer seed, DT counter and Triple-DES key.
 The RNG is run and the result compared to known answer data.
 The test passes if the generated data matches the known answer data, otherwise the test fails. - Firmware integrity test: A digital signature is generated over the code when it is built using SHA-256 and RSA-2048 and is stored with the code upon download into the module.
 When the module is powered up the digital signature is verified.
-If the digital signature matches the test passes, otherwise it fails. - External indicators test: Upon every power up, the MACE will assert and deassert each signal connected to an external indicator, so that the User may verify that the indicators are functioning and controlled by the MACE. - Conditional tests - Firmware load test: A digital signature is generated over the code when it is built using SHA-256 and RSA-2048.
+If the digital signature matches the test passes, otherwise it fails. - External indicators test: Upon every power up, the MACE will assert and deassert each signal connected to an external indicator, so that the User may verify that the indicators are functioning and controlled by the MACE. - Bypass test: Upon power up, the MACE will verify that the method for verifying bypass conditionally is working.
+A temporary configuration will be set up, data will be passed into the testing mechanism and the expected result will be verified.
+If the expected result is not reported, the test fails. - Conditional tests - Firmware load test: A digital signature is generated over the code when it is built using SHA-256 and RSA-2048.
 Upon download into the module, the digital signature is verified.
 If the digital signature matches the test passes, otherwise it fails.

-Non-Proprietary Security Policy: IPCryptR MACE
+Non-Proprietary Security Policy: ASTRO PDEG MACE